 First of all, don’t panic.
 Many of us who have grown zucchini have experienced the exact same thing.
 Sometimes zucchini plants fall over from the outset.
 For example, if you start your seeds indoors when there isn’t a sufficient light source, the little seedlings tend to stretch to reach the light and will often topple over.
 In this instance, you can try to mound soil around the base of the seedlings to give them extra support.

 Some people also mound dirt around them if their zucchini plant falls over.
-This may be a good thing and allow the plant to sprout more roots, which will give it more support.
+This may be a good thing and allows the plant to sprout more roots, giving it more support.

 If you have actual floppy zucchini plants, they might just need some water.
-Cucurbits, of which zucchini are members, have deep roots, so water slowly with one inch of water per week and allow it to soak down 6-8 inches deep.
+Cucurbits, of which zucchini are members, have deep roots, so water slowly with one inch (2.5 cm.) of water per week and allow it to soak down 6 to 8 inches (15-20 cm.) deep.

-At any rate, take this is a gardening learning lesson.
-And if you go ahead and stake them or cage them before they get too large next year, I don’t see leaning zucchini plants in your future because you will be ready.
+At any rate, take this as a gardening learning lesson.
+Plus, if you go ahead and stake or cage them before they get too large next year, I don’t see leaning zucchini plants in your future because you will be ready.